The following is the text of the Federal Reserve Board’s Eight District-- St. Louis.

 Manufacturing and Other Business Activity

 Reports of plans for manufacturing activity have been positive since our previous report.
-Several manufacturers reported plans to hire new employees, open new plants, or expand operations, while fewer manufacturers reported plans to lay off workers or close plants.
-Firms in poultry processing, furniture, commercial printing, boat, conveyor equipment, HVAC equipment, and industrial gas manufacturing plan to hire new workers, open new facilities, or expand current operations.
-In contrast, firms that manufacture iron and steel products, mining equipment, and food products plan to lay off workers or close existing facilities.
+Several manufacturing firms reported plans to add workers and expand operations in the Eighth District, while fewer manufacturers reported plans to lay off workers or reduce operations.
+Firms in steel, automobile, appliance, furniture, automobile parts, plastics, wood products, lumber, beverage, and machinery manufacturing industries announced plans to hire new employees and expand operations in the near future.
+In contrast, firms that manufacture solar equipment, medical devices, food, and electric components announced plans to lay off workers.

 Real Estate and Construction

-Home sales increased throughout most of the Eighth District on a year-over-year basis.
-Compared with the same period in 2011, August 2012 year-to-date home sales were up 15 percent in Louisville, 6 percent in Little Rock, 11 percent in Memphis, and 17 percent in St. Louis.
-Residential construction increased in the majority of the District.
-August 2012 year-to-date single- family housing permits increased in the majority of the District metro areas compared with the same period in 2011.
-Permits increased 41 percent in Louisville, 27 percent in Little Rock, 39 percent in Memphis, and 17 percent in St. Louis.
+Home sales continued to increase throughout most of the Eighth District on a year-over-year basis.
+Compared with the same period in 2012, January 2013 year-to-date home sales were up 19 percent in Louisville, 23 percent in Little Rock, 11 percent in Memphis, and 23 percent in St. Louis.
+Residential construction also increased in most of the District.
+Compared with the same period in 2012, January 2013 year-to-date single- family housing permits increased 19 percent in Louisville, 9 percent in Memphis, and 44 percent in St. Louis.
+In contrast, permits decreased 1 percent in Little Rock over the same period.

 Banking and Finance